hidroh/hidroh.github.io/cv/index.markdown

 ## Summary

-Android engineer (2+ years), with past full-stack web development experience in PHP, Ruby and C# (4+ years).
+Android engineer, with past full-stack web development experience in PHP, Ruby and C#.
 My experience includes exposure to Scrum agile framework, unit testing and test-driven development (TDD), behavior-driven development (BDD) and automation.
 I love writing code as much as testing them.

 Outside work, I contribute to open-source projects and technical communities.
 List of my works can be found in Portfolio section of this document.
 My notable open-source contributions: